Master of Social Work Program

 The School of Social Work presents Information Sessions each fall and spring semester.
 Individuals interested in pursuing a Master's Degree in Social Work are encouraged to attend a session to learn about the career field, academic tracks, and internship placements.

-Email Brandon Williams to RSVP for one of the following Information Sessions:
+Email Maggie Landry to RSVP for one of the following Information Sessions:

 MSW Information Sessions for 2018: